iquah1/github_templates_test/README.md

 > `mkdir demoData`

-Open two windows and go to the build directory.
+Open two windows and cd to the build directory.

 In window 1 run the server